Montegrappa's Most Legendary Pens (And Who Wrote With Them)

 6. Montegrappa Gladiator

-The Signature of Icons
+The Signature of the Icons